Quinqui jargon

-Quinqui jargon is associated with quincalleros (tinkers), a semi-nomadic group who live mainly in the northern half of Spain.
+Quinqui jargon is associated with quincalleros (an itinerant group).
+They are a semi-nomadic people who live mainly in the northern half of Spain.
 They prefer to be called mercheros.
-They are reduced in number and possibly vanishing as a distinct group.
+They have declined in number from earlier reports and are possibly vanishing as a distinct ethnic group.

-The language is an old form of Castilian, Germanía, with elements of Caló, a dialect of the Spanish Roma.
-The term comes from the word quincallería (ironmongery), from ironmongers who originated this cant as part of their trade.
-Because the men were frequently blamed for petty crime, in modern Spanish the word is associated with references to delinquent, petty thief, or hoodlum.
+The language is based on Germanía, an old Spanish criminal argot.
+It has elements of Caló, a dialect of the Spanish Roma, and Erromintxela, a mixed Basque–Kalderash Romani language.

+The term comes from the word quincallería (ironmongery), from ironmongers who first used this cant as part of their trade.
+Because the men were frequently blamed for petty crime, the word is associated in modern Spanish with delinquents, petty thieves, or hoodlums.
 The mercheros identify as a distinct group separate from the Roma gitanos.

 Scholars have many theories about the social origins of mercheros, summarized as the following: